Adii1994-Tech/MSTDF/README.md

-# 🚀 Intrusion Detection System (IDS) for IIoT Networks
+# 🚀 Intrusion Detection System (IDS) for Smart Healthcare System (SHS)

-This repository contains the implementation of a deep learning-based Intrusion Detection System (IDS) designed for Industrial Internet of Things (IIoT) environments.
+This repository contains the implementation of a deep learning-based Intrusion Detection System (IDS) designed for smart healthcare environments.
 The proposed approach is evaluated on multiple benchmark datasets and includes an intrinsic interpretability analysis.

 ## 📂 Repository Structure